brettns/zig_base64/README.md

 # Zig Base64

 As a way to learn Zig, I wanted to try implementing a Base64 decoder.
-I’ll probably add encoding at some point too.
+I also added encoding as well, though it doesn't feel as clean as the decoding function.
+Maybe splitting things out more would help, but I kinda wanted it just as a simple single file for now.

 It's mostly implemented through bitwise operations.